Saarang: Competitions

 Competitive events are held throughout Saarang and registration begins in December through their website.
-There are events in every field of art, dance and music, apart from literary events and group events like Scavenger Hunt.
+There are events in every field of art, dance and music as well as literary events (Quizzing, Word Games, Oratory) and group events like Scavenger Hunt.
+They are hosted by the Sangam clubs of the institute.
 There are also informal stalls set up every day for spectators to participate in many small events.